 Paddock Lake is a small village, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

-The overall education level of Paddock Lake is somewhat higher than in the average US city of 21.84%: 28.96% of adults 25 and older in the village have at least a bachelor's degree.
+In terms of college education, Paddock Lake is somewhat better educated than the 21.84% who have a 4-year degree or higher in the typical US community: 28.96% of adults 25 and older in the village have at least a bachelor's degree.

 The per capita income in Paddock Lake in 2022 was $42,060, which is upper middle income relative to Wisconsin and the nation.
 This equates to an annual income of $168,240 for a family of four.
 However, Paddock Lake contains both very wealthy and poor people as well.